- Find a Trail

 The Pennsy Greenway stretches between Calumet City, Illinois, and Schererville, Indiana.
 The trail begins at the southern end of the Burnham Greenway on the eastern edge of the Forest Preserve District of Cook County’s Green Lake Woods.
 The trail proceeds south to Bernice Road, crosses under I-80/94 and continues southeast through residential neighborhoods to just past the Illinois-Indiana state line.
 At Fisher Street, the trail links directly with Lake County's Monon Trail and a local bike path.

 The trail on Fisher Street sits in an electric utility corridor.
 It then heads south along Calumet Avenue down to 45th Street.
 From here, the Pennsy Greenway runs adjacent to the sprawling Centennial Park, a new golf course and residential developments.
 Local bike paths allow for longer routes north, west and east.
+Construction of the 4th section of the greenway between Rohman Park and Clark Rd. near Crown Point was completed in May 2023.

 In the north, parking and direct trail access can be found at Green Lake Woods on the north side of 159th Street/US 6.
 The Lansing Community Garden also offers limited parking on Sherman Street.